ibm-cloud-docs/activity-tracker/manage_events.md

 * Events are automatically archived once a day in a compressed format **(.json.gz)**.
 Each line preserves its metadata.
 * Events are archived within 24-48 hours after you save the configuration.

+When you configure archiving, the first archive file includes data that is available for search in your instance:
+* The maximum number of days that is archived for a `30 day search` plan is 21 days.
+* The maximum number of days that is archived for a `14 day search` plan is 14 days.
+* The maximum number of days that is archived for a `7 day search` plan is 7 days.

 Each {{site.data.keyword.at_full_notm}} instance has its own archiving configuration.
 {: important}